Awale-Abdi/Anthromadness_EC_Nubia_post/README.md

 **`/R Scripts/`**

-Each script corresponds directly to one visualization or analysis:
+Each script corresponds directly to one visualization or analysis such as:

 - PCA plots
 - Ancestry proportion charts